juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 ## prisma

 It allows to execute the queries using a [Prisma](https://www.prisma.io) client.
-It supports Prisma 2 and Prisma 3.
+It supports Prisma 2, Prisma 3 and Prisma 4.

 **Supported databases**: mariaDB, mySql, postgreSql, sqlite, sqlServer